jonas-wedemeyer/envolution-server/README.md

 ```

 ###Solving potential errors when running Docker:
--  If you get an error regarding Sequelize that indicates port `5432` is already in use, change the host port within the `docker-compose.yml` file from `5432` to another number, for instance `4000`.
+-  If you get an error regarding Sequelize that indicates port `5432` is already in use, change the host port within the `docker-compose.yml` file from `5432` to a number above 3000, for instance `4000`.
 The final result will be the following:
 ```bash
   ports:
     - 4000:5432